Jihaoyun/gem5/README.md

 FAULT0: 1 , 0 , 232 , 5 , 0 , -1
 ```
 In this example it's specified a fault labelled "FAULT0" which will be stuck at 1 the 5-th bit of the tag field of the 232-th entry of the BTB.
-Field value can be the following:
+Field value must be 0,1 or 2 according to this list:
 * 0 : tag field of the BTB
 * 1 : target field of the BTB
 * 2 : validity field of the BTB